Hampi: Achyutaraya temple and market complex

 The Achyutaraya temple, also called the Tiruvengalanatha temple, is about 1 km east of Virupaksha temple and a part of its sacred centre is close to the Tungabhadra River.
 It is referred to be in Achyutapura in inscriptions and is dated to 1534 CE.
 It is one of the four largest complexes in Hampi.
-The temple is unusual because it faced north.
+The temple is unusual because it faces north.
 It is dedicated to Vishnu.
-In Vijayanagara times, the temple was traditionally approached from the river, first past a ceremonial tank then along the market street with a broad road.
+In Vijayanagara times, the temple was approached from the river, first past a ceremonial tank then along the market street with a broad road.
 The temple had an outer gopuram leading into a courtyard with a 100-column hall and an inner gopuram leading to the Vishnu temple.
 On each side of each pillar in the 100-column hall are reliefs of avatars of Vishnu; other deities such as Shiva, Surya, Durga; scenes of daily life—rishi, amorous couples, jokers; people in yoga asanas; people in namaste poses; and Vijayanagara emblems.

 The temple gateway shows the Vijayanagara dynastic emblems; a boar from Varaha, a sword, the sun and the moon.
 The temple and the market street are ruined but their layout suggests it was a major market with streets provided for chariot traffic.

 Vitthala temple and market complex

 The Vitthala temple and market complex is over 3 km north-east of the Virupaksha temple near the banks of the Tungabhadra River.
-It is the most artistically sophisticated Hindu temple in Hampi, and is part of the sacred centre of Vijayanagara.
+It is an artistically sophisticated Hindu temple in Hampi, and is part of the sacred centre of Vijayanagara.
 It is unclear when the temple complex was built, and who built it; most scholars date it to a period of construction in the early-to-mid-16th century.
-Some of the books mention that its construction began during the time of Devaraya II and continued during the reign of Krishnadevaraya, Achuytaraya, and probably Sadasivaraya and it stopped probably due to the destruction of the city in 1565.
+Some of the books mention that its construction began during the time of Devaraya II and continued during the reign of Krishnadevaraya, Achuytaraya, and probably Sadasivaraya and it stopped due to the destruction of the city in 1565.
 The inscriptions include male and female names, suggesting that the complex was built by multiple sponsors.
 The temple was dedicated to Vitthala, a form of Krishna also called Vithoba.
 The temple opens to the east, has a square plan and features an entrance gopuram with two side gopurams.
 The main temple stands in the middle of a paved courtyard and several subsidiary shrines, all aligned to the east.
 The temple is a unified structure in a courtyard measuring 500 by 300 feet which is surrounded by a triple row of pillars.
 It is a low structure of one storey with an average height of 25 height.
 The temple has three distinct compartments: a garbhagriha, an ardhamandapa and a mahamandapa (or sabha mandapa).